Katy-Kearns/sea-swim-together-galway/README.md

     * The next section of the webpage features a hero image depicting a group of swimmers in the sea.
 This image was chosen for the site presentation on a wide screen and the image was used in a generator for a colour scheme for the site.
     * There is a different hero image for medium and small screens via media queries as you can see in the images above.
 The different pictures were chosen as the shapes/ layouts complimented the different screen types and maintained the color theme.
-    * There is cover text on the image which acts as a tag line for the site "Sea Swimming Meet ups Galway": to give a quick insight on to the page on landing.
+    * There is cover text on the image which acts as a tag line for the site "Sea Swimming Meet ups Galway": to give a quick insight in to the page on landing.
 Again, using media queries, the position and size of this cover text changes as the screen size shifts.
+It also has an opacity number to allow the hero image to seep through.
      ![alt text](../sea-swim-together-galway/docs/heroimglrg.png)

+* The "Why" Section

+    * The why section is 2 divs containing reasons to sea swim including benefits to physical and mental health and furthe reasons as to why it's better to swim in groups.
+These divs are in a container and styled using flex-box.
+    * I accessed an article as recommended on Slack to explain and use flex box for layout (https://css-tricks.com/snippets/css/a-guide-to-flexbox/*/) It was useful for positioning differerent elements but will need much more practice.
+On evaluation there would be a way to position all 4 using flex: not in 2 containers and I also may have used an article for the benefits.
+    * If continuing work on the site I would include images here or break the colors/ shaping as it is a lot of text in one area.
+    * I added font icons and used styling on the text to emphasise important information.